 There is more than one way for an entity to develop a price for that risk.
 Questions 4.9 and 4.13 in the Draft Ed Note IFRS 17 Application provide further general guidance.
 The answers to these questions refer to the entity's pricing as a potential reference point for measuring the entity's risk aversion and/or compensation requirements.
 The actuary would consider whether the compensation the entity requires reflects any pricing concessions due to competitive market pressure and/or price discounting in pursuit of aggressive market positioning.
-One view is that the actual pricing is market observable evidence of the compensation the entity requires.
+One view is that the actual pricing is a market observable evidence of the compensation the entity requires.
 An alternative view is that an entity may temporarily accept other than its theoretical steady-state compensation requirements, and that the RA would reflect the latter.
+Depending on the approach followed, the experience for a given group of contracts or portfolio may cause the assumptions underlying the compensation requirements of the entity to change over time.

-2 Further detail contained in Appendix 1.
+3 Further detail contained in Appendix 1.